Chapter 1

 Using -stdout on the final command in the pipeline to output the PDF to screen is not recommended, since PDF files often contain compressed sections which are not screen-readable.

-Several cpdf operations write to standard output by default (for example, listing fonts).
-A useful feature of the command line (not specific to cpdf) is the ability to redirect this output to a file.
+Several Cpdf operations write to standard output by default (for example, listing fonts).
+A useful feature of the command line (not specific to Cpdf) is the ability to redirect this output to a file.
 This is achieved with the > operator:

 cpdf -info in.pdf > file.txt